This post may contain affiliate links. Please read my disclaimer for more information.

 - The crema has a beautiful velvet texture.
 The coffee has unique blends, every origin standing out with its own flavor.

-- Artisan roast in Dubuque, the coffee has a strong aroma filling your kitchen with flavor-tones of vanilla, chocolate, and cocoa.
+- Artisan roast in Dubuque, the coffee has a strong aroma filling your kitchen with tones of vanilla, chocolate, and cocoa.

 - The roast can be too dark for some people.